mccl0140/ecommerce-website/products/couches/black-couch.md

 ---
 layout: products
-title: Bean Bag Chair
+title: Black-couch
-meta: A comfy moveable chair, great for children.
+meta: A classy and comfortable couch for any household.
 type: couches
-price: $30.00
+price: $130.00
-image: promo/couch.jpg
+image: couches/black-couch.jpg
 ---